lofim/task-list-service/readme.md

-# Task list backend service implmentation in Golang
+# Task list service implmentation in Golang

 This project is a sample implementation of Task list backend using Golang.
 It demonstrated the following concepts: